Skip to content

 A compression level indicates the amount of pressure a garment applies, measured in millimeters of mercury (mmHg).
 Higher numbers mean stronger compression.
 Levels are grouped into grades: mild (8-15 mmHg), moderate (15-20 mmHg), firm (20-30 mmHg), extra firm (30-40 mmHg), and prescription-level (40-50 mmHg).

-Q: What level of compression socks do I need?
+Q: What level of compression do I need?

-For most athletes and active individuals, 20-30 mmHg compression socks provide the ideal balance of support and comfort.
+For most athletes and active individuals, 20-30 mmHg compression provides the ideal balance of support and comfort.
 This level enhances circulation, reduces muscle fatigue, and speeds recovery.
 If you're unsure, start with moderate compression and consult a healthcare provider.